JesiraeDong/Fortune-Flow/README.md

   - Orange/Yellow wire: GPIO signal pin (e.g., GPIO18)
   - Receives control signals from the Pi to dispense a fortune cookie.

-- **Bluetooth Thermal Printer:**
+- **USB Thermal Printer:**
-  - Paired with the Pi via Bluetooth (no GPIO wiring required).
+  - Connected to the Pi via USB cable (no GPIO or Bluetooth wiring required).
   - Receives print commands for customized messages and tips.
-  - Powered by USB or battery.
+  - Powered by USB.

 - **Power Supply:**
   - Raspberry Pi is powered by a dedicated USB adapter (5V, 2.5A or higher recommended).